 Given an initial condition $x_{0}$ and a final time $N$, it is first desirable to define a threshold $\alpha$ to establish a binary classification of the orbit as regular or chaotic from the value $DIV(x_{0};N)$.
 More precisely, we are looking to a criteria

-To determine the threshold $\alpha$, we follow here standard approaches used for variational methods relying on the shape of the histogram of the metric computed for many initial conditions \citep{jSz05}.
-Fig.\,\ref{fig:fig8} shows the phase space of the standard map for $K=1$ together with the landscapes of the FLI and $DIV$ for $250$ initial conditions spread along the dashed line joining the initial conditions $(\theta,p)=(\pi,0)$ and $(\pi,2\pi)$.
+To determine the threshold $\alpha$, we follow here standard approaches used for variational methods relying on the shape of the histogram of the quantifier computed for many initial conditions.
+(This strategy is inspired by \cite{jSz05} in the context of finite-time Lyapunov exponent, and also used more recently in \cite{mrS22,mHi22,aCa25} with the Birkhoff average method or Lagrangian descriptors.)
+This is also the methodology we follow to binarise the FLI outputs.\\

+Fig.\,\ref{fig:fig10} shows the phase space of the standard map for $K=1$ together with the landscapes of the FLI and $DIV$ for $250$ initial conditions spread along the dashed line joining the initial conditions $(\theta,p)=(\pi,0)$ and $(\pi,2\pi)$.
 For both indicators, we identify sharp increases, in $1-1$ correspondence, when they cross transversely the thin chaotic layers.
-The bottom row of Fig.\,\ref{fig:fig8} shows the histograms of their final values for a resolved $400 \times 400$ Cartesian mesh of initial conditions in $[0,2\pi]^{2}$.
+The bottom row of Fig.\,\ref{fig:fig10} shows the histograms of their final values for a resolved $400 \times 400$ Cartesian mesh of initial conditions in $[0,2\pi]^{2}$.
 The FLI distribution is rather right skewed, with the main peak located close to $\log(N)=\log(500) \sim 2.69$.
 This value characterizes the background of regular orbits.
 In this case, setting the threshold value $\alpha$ larger than this furnishes a reliable threshold to separate chaotic from regular trajectories, here set to $\alpha=4$.
 The distribution of the $DIVs$ is rather bimodal, where each mode reflects the typical values taken on regular and chaotic components.
 In this case, the threshold $\alpha$ is set as the minimal value between the two modes, leading here to $\alpha=2.15$.
 In the following, we systematically rely on histogram inspection to determine ad hoc $\alpha$ values (for regimes dominated by regularity, the histogram is skew right, for a regime dominated by chaoticity, it becomes skew left). \\